mirvald-space/polishdom_bot/README.md

 - `bot.py`: Main bot file
 - `config.py`: Configuration file
 - `handlers/`: Directory with command handlers
-- `services/`: Directory with services (DB, API, etc.)
+- `services/`: Directory with services (DB, API, AI integration, etc.)
 - `words/`: Directory with JSON files for facts, phrases, and quiz questions

 ## Development

 To add new features or modify existing ones, follow the project structure and use the appropriate modules.
+The AI-powered virtual consul functionality is primarily handled in the `services/interview_service.py` file.

 ## Contributing

-If you'd like to contribute to the project, please create a pull request with a description of your changes.
+We welcome contributions to improve the PolishDom Bot!
+If you'd like to contribute, please create a pull request with a description of your changes.

 ## License